fridayshoes/CV/README.md

 [Projects](#projects) | [Work History](#work-history) | [Education](#education) | [Skills](#skills) | [Hobbies & Interests](#hobbies-&-interests) |

+Curious, creative and a constant learner is how I would describe myself.

-I've recently fulfilled lifelong ambition to learn to code at the Makers Academy.
-Having worked as a Creative (Copywriter/Art Director) in the Advertising industry for the past 20 years I am used to coming up with ideas and solutions to business problems.
-Along the way I've not only concepted ideas for ads, but have also created websites, games and apps.
-Amazing as this experience has been, I've often felt I would have liked to have been more involved in the making process and this is my reason for wanting to learn to code.
+I have 20+ years experience as a Creative (Copywriter/Art Director) in the Advertising industry, generating ideas and solutions to business problems.
+Along the way I've not only concepted ideas for ads, but have also produced websites, games, apps and digital experiences.

+My transition into a career in tech is driven by my fascination to understand how things work.
+I want to be able to make tech work more intuitively, useful and efficient for the people that use it.

 ## Projects